Eggy115/Red/README.md

 red program.red
 ```

+The Red compiler will compile your program and generate an executable file with the same name as your program.
+You can run the executable file by typing `./program` in the terminal or command prompt.

 ## Contributing

 If you'd like to contribute to this repository, feel free to submit a pull request.
 Before submitting a pull request, please ensure that your code is well-documented and adheres to the [Contributing](./CONTRIBUTING.md).